 | 4||Obstructive Sleep Apnea can lead to serious medical complications and even death|

-There is also a high correlation between people who have high blood pressure, gastric issues (like acid reflux/GERD) and/or diabetes with the presence of Obstructive Sleep Apnea (about 50% of people with these issues are also living with OSA).
+A high correlation exists between people who have high blood pressure, gastric issues (like acid reflux/GERD) and/or diabetes with the presence of Obstructive Sleep Apnea (about 50% of people with these issues are also living with OSA).
 You might even find that you've had some weight gain and are having a hard time managing your weight.
 Obstructive Sleep Apnea could be part of the problem.
 If you have any of these conditions, untreated Obstructive Sleep Apnea can make them worse.
 And, over time, untreated sleep apnea leaves you at an increased risk for developing these conditions and other very serious health conditions like stroke, impotence, glaucoma, cardio vascular diseases - especially heart attacks and more.

 |5||You can do something about it|

 If you have symptoms – or a spouse or partner notices that you repeatedly stop breathing at night – you may need an overnight sleep study.
 An overnight sleep study is the only way to accurately diagnose sleep apnea.

 There are also treatment options.
-While the preferred method of treatment for Obstructive Sleep Apnea is a CPAP (Continuous Positive Airway Pressure) machine, many people cannot tolerate the machine or refuse to use it.
+While the preferred method of treatment for Obstructive Sleep Apnea is a CPAP (Continuous Positive Airway Pressure) machine, most people cannot tolerate the machine or refuse to use it.
 Oral Appliance Therapy is usually the preferred answer for these patients.
-Still another option is surgery and most people would benefit from some weight loss.
+Still another option is surgery and some would benefit from weight loss.

 |6||Oral Sleep Appliance Therapy is covered by most MEDICAL insurance plans including MEDICARE|